San people: Novels

 Laurens van der Post's two novels, A Story Like The Wind (1972) and its sequel, A Far Off Place (1974), made into a 1993 film, are about a white boy encountering a wandering San and his wife, and how the San's life and survival skills save the white teenagers' lives in a journey across the desert.

-James A. Michener's The Covenant (1980), is a work of historical fiction centered on South Africa.
+James A. Michener's The Covenant (1980) is a work of historical fiction centered on South Africa.
 The first section of the book concerns a San community's journey set roughly in 13,000 BC.

 In Wilbur Smith's novel The Burning Shore (an instalment in the Courtneys of Africa book series), the San people are portrayed through two major characters, O'wa and H'ani; Smith describes the San's struggles, history, and beliefs in great detail.
+San characters also appear in many of his other books, often working as trackers and guides for Smith's main characters.

 Norman Rush's 1991 novel Mating features an encampment of Basarwa near the (imaginary) Botswana town where the main action is set.

-Tad Williams's epic Otherland series of novels features a South African San named ǃXabbu, whom Williams confesses to be highly fictionalised, and not necessarily an accurate representation.
+Tad Williams's epic Otherland series of novels features a South African San named ǃXabbu, whom Williams confesses to be highly fictionalized, and not necessarily an accurate representation.
 In the novel, Williams invokes aspects of San mythology and culture.

 In 2007, David Gilman published The Devil's Breath.
 One of the main characters, a small San boy named ǃKoga, uses traditional methods to help the character Max Gordon travel across Namibia.

 Alexander McCall Smith has written a series of episodic novels set in Gaborone, the capital of Botswana.
 The fiancé of the protagonist of The No. 1 Ladies' Detective Agency series, Mr. J. L. B. Matekoni, adopts two orphaned San children, sister and brother Motholeli and Puso.

 The San feature in several of the novels by Michael Stanley (the nom de plume of Michael Sears and Stanley Trollip), particularly in Death of the Mantis.

+In Christopher Hope's book Darkest England, the San hero, David Mungo Booi, is tasked by his fellow tribesmen with asking the Queen for the protection once promised, and to evaluate the possibility of creating a colony on the island.
+He discovered England in the manner of 19th century Western explorers.